-And today, we’re unveiling the best Chrome extensions to change your location for Netflix and unblock the American Netflix.
+And today, we’re unveiling the best VPN Chrome extensions to change your location for Netflix and unblock the American Netflix.
 We’ll also explain why the popular streaming service uses geo-blocking and how it is implemented.
-Then, you’ll learn how a VPN can help bypass geo-blocking and how a VPN client can be built right into Chrome as a browser extension.
+Then, you’ll learn how a VPN can help bypass geo-blocking and how a VPN client can be built right into Google Chrome as a browser extension.
 Crucially, we’ll also discuss why and how Netflix tries to block VPN connections.
 We’ll wrap up with a brief history of Netflix.

-The Best Chrome Extensions To Unblock the American Netflix
+The Best VPN Chrome Extension Options To Unblock the American Netflix

-We’ve searched the Chrome Web Store for the best Chrome extensions to unblock the American Netflix.
+We’ve searched the Chrome Web Store for the best VPN Chrome extensions to unblock the American Netflix.
 And while there are a few free services available, they usually don’t offer enough performance to permit decent streaming of Netflix video feeds.
-For that reason, of our top 3 VPN extensions, two are subscription services.
+For that reason, of our top VPN extensions, two are subscription services.